 Amy Slaton: Associate Professor of History, Drexel University

-Jeffrey P. Brosco, M.D.: Professor of Clinical Pediatrics, University of Miami.
+Jeffrey P. Brosco, M.D.: Professor of Clinical Pediatrics, University of Miami, but also now Florida’s Deputy Secretary of Health for Children’s Medical Services (remaining full-time at the University).
 His most recent book is The PKU Paradox: A Short History of a Genetic Disease, with Diane B. Paul (Johns Hopkins University Press, 2013).

 Lyn L. Schumaker: Lecturer, Faculty of Life Sciences, University of Manchester, UK